gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 corresponding key materials.
 Some limitations do exists when establishing Key Material to avoid issues:

-* Primary Keys  MUST be installed prior to Restart Keys for each epoch to avoid them being used unless this endpoint is attempting a restart.
+* Primary Keys have to be installed prior to Restart Keys for each epoch to avoid them being used unless this endpoint is attempting a restart.

-* With the exception of restart keys when this endpoint attempts restart of the SCTP association, the first DTLS epoch set in an association MUST be 3.
-Any subsequent epoch must be the next consecutive number compared to the previously used.
+* With the exception of restart keys when this endpoint attempts restart of the SCTP association, the first DTLS epoch set in an association needs to be 3.
+Any subsequent epoch uses the next consecutive number compared to the previously used.

 The following information needs to be provided when setting send key material: